 The Audit Committee of the Board of Directors assists the Board of Directors in fulfilling its oversight responsibilities by reviewing: (1) the integrity of the Company's consolidated financial statements; (2) the Company's compliance with legal and regulatory requirements; (3) the independent registered public accounting firm's qualifications, independence and performance; and (4) the performance of the Company's internal audit department.
 The Audit Committee appoints, compensates and oversees the work of the independent registered public accounting firm.
+The Audit Committee reviews with the independent registered public accounting firm.
 The Audit Committee reviews with the independent registered public accounting firm the plans and results of the audit engagement, approves and pre-approves professional services provided by the independent registered public accounting firm, considers the range of audit and non-audit fees, and reviews the adequacy of the Company's financial reporting process.
-The Audit Committee met with the independent registered public accounting firm without the presence of any of the other members of the Board of Directors or management and met with the full Board of Directors without the presence of the independent registered public accounting firm to help ensure the independence of the independent registered public accounting firm.
+The Audit Committee met with the independent registered public accounting firm the plans of the other members of the Board of Directors or management and met with the full Board of Directors without the presence of the independent registered public accounting firm.
 The Board of Directors has adopted a written charter for the Audit Committee, posted at www.breadfinancial.com.

 The Audit Committee obtained from the independent registered public accounting firm, Deloitte & Touche LLP (Deloitte), a formal written statement describing all relationships between the Company and the independent registered public accounting firm that might bear on the firm's independence pursuant to the applicable requirements of the Public Company Accounting Oversight Board (United States) (PCAOB), and has discussed, with the independent registered public accounting firm, the firm's independence.
-Based on the foregoing, the Audit Committee has satisfied itself that the non-audit services provided by the independent registered public accounting firm are compatible with maintaining the firm's independence.
-The Audit Committee reviewed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301 "Communications with Audit Committees."
+Based on the foregoing, the Audit Committee has satisfied itself that the non-audit services provided by the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301 "Communications with Audit Committees."
 The lead audit partner having primary responsibility for the audit and the concurring audit partner will be rotated at least every five years.
-The Audit Committee also discussed with management, internal audit and the independent registered public accounting firm the quality and adequacy of the Company's disclosure controls and procedures.
+The Audit Committee also discussed with management, internal audit and the registered public accounting firm the quality and adequacy of the Company's disclosure controls and procedures.
 In addition, the Audit Committee reviewed with internal audit the risk-based audit plan, responsibilities, budget and staffing.